Type systems and maximal subgroups of Thompson's group $V$: Introduction

-\begin{restatable*}{thm}{UncountablyMany} There are uncountably many maximal subgroups of\/~$V$ arising as stabilizers of simple nuclear type systems and where, moreover, none of these subgroups stabilize a finite set of points in~$\Cant$. \end{restatable*}
+\begin{restatable*}{thm}{UncountablyManyIso} There is an uncountable family $\mathcal{M}$ of pairwise non-isomorphic maximal subgroups of\/~$V$.
+Moreover, every $G$ in~$\mathcal{M}$ arises as a stabilizer of a simple nuclear type system, does not preserve any circular order on any dense set of points in $\Cant$, and does not stabilize any finite set of points in~$\Cant$.